krhetest/LabBench.Manual/docs/index.md

 LabBench has three log levels:

-* ERROR: Errors that affect the validity of the results collected in an experimental session.
-* STATUS: Information that is required in order to analyse and interpret the data from an experimental session correctly.
-* DEBUG: Extremely detailed information that is mostly relevant to debug and develop the LabBench system.
+1. DEBUG: Extremely detailed information that is mostly relevant to debug and develop the LabBench system.
 Setting the log level to DEBUG will cause the LabBench database to consume a significant space on the harddisk of the computer.
+2. STATUS: Information that is required in order to analyse and interpret the data from an experimental session correctly.
+3. ERROR: Errors that affect the validity of the results collected in an experimental session.

 the log level can be controlled with the `labconf` command, with the following syntax: